 Regina Akora is a freelance graphic novelist who has worked for the Shounen Manga Anthology, Saturday AM in creating the one shot manga Otome Life, that featured over four issues.
 She is currently working on her self-published work LOLI-POP! that has appeared twice in NEO Magazine.

 Charlotte Guest is a Western Australian writer and Publishing Officer at UWA Publishing.
-Her writing has appeared in Griffith Review, Island Magazine, Overland, Westerly Magazine, and Australian Book Review, and has been shortlisted in prizes.
-Recent Work Press published her debut collection of poetry, Soap, in 2017.
+Her writing has appeared in The Weekend Australian, Griffith Review, Overland, Island Magazine, Australian Book Review, Westerly, Cordite Poetry Review and elsewhere.
+She has interviewed and been a panellist at Perth Writers Festival, Margaret Readers and Writers Festival, the Emerging Writers Festival and the National Young Writers Festival.

 Alicia Tuckerman, author of If I Tell You, is a driving force for young LGBT voices within Australia.
 Alicia attributes surviving her teenage years to the comfort, release and escape writing offered and she hopes to inspire the next generation of readers and writers to embrace their true passions.